 notes and explorations:

-https://www.youtube.com/watch?v=jo4sf2wT0wU film of the 1987 Joffrey performance.
+https://www.youtube.com/watch?v=jo4sf2wT0wU Complete film of the 1987 Joffrey performance.
 Orchestra of the National Theater of Prague, Allan Lewis conducting.
 Beatriz Rodriguez, the Chosen One.
 Robert Joffrey supervised the reconstruction.
 Worthwhile watching but also reading some of the many appreciative and even ecstatic comments from viewers—who were calling the performance a “masterpiece” and wishing for a DVD.
 (There still is not one of the Joffrey Ballet available.)

-The following film is highly recommended viewing online: https://www.youtube.com/watch?v=l8TQH-5Vrhk This is a documentary about Diaghilev, Nijinsky, and Stravinsky, followed by Joffrey Ballet performance of The Rite.
+https://www.youtube.com/watch?v=l8TQH-5Vrhk Recommended documentary about Diaghilev, Nijinsky, and Stravinsky, followed by Joffrey Ballet performance of The Rite.
 Includes clip of interviews with Stravinsky and Marie Rambert (who had been assistant to Nijinsky and danced in the first performances herself).
 Documentation of Millicent Hodson and Kenneth Archer researching the choreographic clues as well as costumes and scenery, and information about how Robert Joffrey encouraged and oversaw this project.

 https://www.youtube.com/watch?v=5IXMpUhuBMs Fascinating digital imagery of the sounds by Stephen Malinowski using music generated by Jay Bacal who used virtual instrument software from the Vienna Symphonic Library.
 Each colored shape corresponds to a family of instruments: ellipse: flutes (also cymbals and tam-tam) octagon: single reed (clarinet, bass clarinet) inverted ellipse/star: double reeds (oboe, English horn, bassoons) rectangle: brass (also, with “aura,” timpani, guiro and bass drum) rhombus: strings.
 Accessible for both musicians and those who do not read musical notation.
 Makes visually clear that constant beat and the strong chords, and easy to follow the melodies too, in regard to both rhythms and pitches.
 Trills are especially to fun to watch!
 34 minutes.